dedesite/psi_rng/README.md

 # Code

-All code is under GPL V3 licence except original_rng2.ino written by Rob Seward which is under Creative Commons Attribution-NonCommercial 2.5 License. see http://robseward.com/misc/RNG2/ for more details

-## Arduino's code
+## Raspberry (C) code

-Legacy code, I now use a raspberry pi as a Random Number Generator **and** a websockets server.
+I now use a raspberry pi as a Random Number Generator **and** a websockets server (using libwebsocket).
 Code that read the random frequency stream and transform it to a random bit stream.
-I tried several technics, for now, only the one from Rob Seward works well.

-## Raspberry (C) code

 Code espacially made to be run on slow configuration with few RAM and little CPU like raspberry.
 On the raspberry it took only 0.7% of the RAM and 15% of the CPU !